 Following 2015’s tragic terrorist attacks in the French capital-– and others around France since– many travellers are anxiously wondering “Is it still safe to travel to Paris?”
-A cursory look at Google’s search statistics easily confirms that the question is one many tourists’ minds.
+A cursory look at Google’s search statistics easily confirms that the question is one on many tourists’ minds.

 And it’s an understandable and entirely human one.
 In early September of this year, an assailant stabbed and injured several people in the 19th arrondissement of Paris, including two British tourists.
 It can feel scary to be a visitor these days, with reports of such attacks.

 But as I detail at length in my piece on why you shouldn’t fear coming to the city since the attacks, there have been exaggerated accounts in some media outlets about the dangers tourists face when visiting Paris.

 Moreover, in a modern world where there are many complex risks to weigh and negotiate all the time, it’s important to put those risks into perspective.
 It’s not about discounting or underestimating the horror and human tragedy of the attacks.
 It’s about recognizing that life must go on– and that living in fear shrinks your world and its possibilities.